u8-Salem/porymon-outdated-/README.md

 ## SUPER IMPORTANT INFORMATION

-Please note that this is my first own application and therfore probably ... **shit**...
+Please note that this is my first own application and therfore probably ... **not groundbreaking**...
 Porymon is a learning opportunity for me and I treat it as such.
 If you think certain things arent done properly feel free to offer *constructive criticism*.

 At the same time it is a project I do in my free time.
 Should porymon ever be out of date or broken in any other form please let me know but dont expect it to be addressed immediately (or at all).
 I might loose interest, not have time available or move on entirely.
 Should I ever go MIA I am fine with anyone picking up where I left of and keep developing porymon.